TiffanyCao/p01/README.md

 #### PROGRAM OVERVIEW:

 This website is essentially a helping guide to travelers going to other cities or countries globally.
 There is a single search form, allowing the users to input a city and country, which will be stored in a session.
 If the given city and country doesn’t exist, the website will throw an error message.
-Using the IPStack API, we can obtain the user’s location, which we can then use to compute the currency exchange, using the Currency Exchange API.
+Using the IP Stack API, we can obtain the user’s location, which we can then use to compute the currency exchange, using the Currency Exchange API.
 The website will also show information regarding the weather conditions of the city given using the Dark Sky API.
 Finally, using MapQuest and Wikipedia Images, users will be provided with images and a map of the city they gave.
 As an extra feature, there will also be a small section from the Wikipedia API about the city or country given.

+#### ROLES

+###### FRONT END
+  - Kiran (Bootstrap)
+  - Tiffany

+###### BACK END (APIs)
+  - Clement: retreive and display weather information weather, map display with zooming (MapQuest, Dark Sky)
+  - Kiran: retrieve base city information (REST Countries, IP Stack), caching of city information and map display into database
+  - Ayham: retreive information on city and city images, IP address obtainment (Wikipedia, IP Stack)
+  - Tiffany: currency conversion and exchange rate database, weather information display with images (Currency Exchange, Dark Sky)

 #### INSTRUCTIONS FOR INSTALLATION

 Before beginning, ensure that you have access to git commands and python3 on your terminal.
 If you have only python3 and not python2 installed, all instances of pip3 and python3 may be replaces with pip and python.